Atkana/tes3mp-scripts/0.7/kanaRevive/readme.md

 There are two options for governing how bleedout works:
 - `useBleedout` - If set to `true`, then a countdown will begin once a player is downed.
 If the timer runs out before the player is revived, they die properly.
 If set to `false`, the countdown doesn't begin, and the players will remain downed indefinitely until they're either revived, or they use the `/die` command.
 - `bleedoutTime` - This determines the time (in seconds) that a player has before their countdown runs out.
 Obviously only relevant if `useBleedout` is set to `true`.
+- `allowReviveWithPermadeath` - An option for permadeath servers to allow players to enter a downed state before dying.
+Set to `true` to enable this.
 ### Broadcast Options
 Announcements are made into chat whenever: a player enters the downed state, a player is revived, a player who was downed dies.
 The "range" that these messages can be heard by other players can be set to three values:
 - `"server"` - The message is broadcast to everyone on the server.